Gradient-DS/AGORA/docs/hai-contract/AG_UI_PROTOCOL.md

 ### agora:error

-Sent by server for protocol errors.
+Sent by server for AGORA-specific protocol errors.
+For general run errors, use `RUN_ERROR` instead.

 ```json
 {